silverapp/silver/docs/guides/adding-a-new-payment-processor.md

 ---
-title:  Adding a new payment processor
+title:  How to add a new payment processor
 description: This guide will explain the steps of adding a new payment processor to Silver.
 linktitle: Adding a new payment processor
 categories: [silver]